latex3/latex3.github.io/_site/README.md

 Changes to the `master` branch can be viewed at [http://latex3.github.io/](http://latex3.github.io/), which is the staging environment.
 If everything looks fine, you can merge `master` with `live` to have the server running [https://www.latex-project.org/](https://www.latex-project.org/) pick up the changes.

+What actually happens is that the `_site` directory is pulled by the server, so it needs to contain a properly built site (see below).

 ## Branches

 **The latex-project.org staging**